 This topic describes how to synchronize data from an ApsaraDB RDS for MySQL instance to a PolarDB-X V2.0 instance by using Data Transmission Service (DTS).

 Supported source databasesYou can use DTS to synchronize data from the following types of MySQL databases to a PolarDB-X V2.0 instance.
-This topic uses an ApsaraDB RDS for MySQL instance as an example to describe how to configure a data synchronization task.
+In this topic, an ApsaraDB RDS for MySQL instance is used to describe how to configure a data synchronization task.
 You can also follow the procedure to configure data synchronization tasks for other types of MySQL databases.

 - ApsaraDB RDS for MySQL instance